 Milk Thistle; the milk thistle plant stimulates liver repair and detoxification through four main avenues: 1. antioxidation, free radical scavenging and glutathione regulation; 2. stabilization of cell membranes and permeability, which limits hepatotoxin entry into hepatocytes; 3. ribosomal RNA synthesis promotion, stimulating liver regeneration; and 4. slowing transformation of stellate hepatocytes into myofibroblasts, slowing the onset of cirrhosis arising through collagen deposition.

-Toxins that put a stress on the body and liver are a plenty in your pet's life.
+Toxins that put a stress on the body and liver are a plenty in your pet’s life.
 If a cleaner lifestyle can be adopted, this is best to protect liver function.
-Avoiding heartworm drugs (checkout wormcount.com), dewormers, flea and tick pesticides (check out greensforhealthypets.co.uk for safe alternatives), vaccines (checkout Vaccicheck), medications (if possible) and other environmental toxins, means a lighter load on the liver.
+Avoiding flea and tick treatments, dewormers, heart worm drugs (if possible), can take a burden off the liver and support detoxification pathways.

-In summary making a fresh diet with supplements for Liver Disease clients is a great way to prolong survival prognosis and improve quality of life.
-In general, damage done to the liver, if far advanced, can’t be reversed but there are lots of things you can do to support function as long as it’s not really late stages in the disease.
+In summary, a fresh low fat diet with supplements for liver disease is a great way to hopefully prolong survival and improve quality of life.
+In general, damage done to the liver, if far advanced, can’t necessarily be reversed but there are many things you can do to support function.
 Prevention and detecting disease in early stages is key.